mattpetrie/React-Node-Project-Seed/README.md

 * Tests for Server API
 * Gulp task for production build with minifying, etc.
 * Explore using Webpack for bundling of front-end assets
+* Yeoman generator for new projects with boilerplate